vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 router.removeRoute('NewRoute') // because names are unique
 ```

 If we are on `/new-route`, adding the record will trigger a _replace_ navigation and will trigger all navigation guards.
-In this scenario, if no catch-route (path: '\*') is present, `from` will be a route location with an empty `matched` array and missing all extra properties like `meta` and `name` while `to` will be the same actual location (same `path`, `fullPath`, `query` and `hash`) but with a non-empty array of `matched`.
+In this scenario, if no catch-route (path: '\*') is present, `from` will be a route location with an empty `matched` array and missing all extra properties like `meta` and `name`, while `to` will be the same actual location (same `path`, `fullPath`, `query` and `hash`) but with a non-empty array of `matched`.

 _For Alternatives, please check [alternatives](#alternatives)_

 ### Conflicts

 When adding a route that has the same name as an existing route, it should replace the existing route and warn about it (in dev only).
-This is the most convenient version because it allows replacing new routes without removing the old ones **when they are using the same name**.
+This is the most convenient version, because it allows replacing new routes without removing the old ones **when they are using the same name**.

 Alternatives: